 - Don't Have Flowering Plants: Even if you love flowering plants, you should avoid planting them in your garden.
 Keep your garden far from your home or outdoor living area.

-Work With An Expert
+Work With an Expert

 If you do find a nest on your property, don't try to take matters into your own hands and remove it.
 You could experience multiple stings.
 The best thing to do is to call a professional to remove the nest.
-Contact us at Adam's Exterminating Company for the safe removal of a wasp nest and pest prevention tips.
+Contact us at Adams Exterminating Company for the safe removal of a wasp nest and pest prevention tips.
 We're here to help you stay safe from wasps.
 Call us today to get started and learn more about our home pest control plans.